Vonr/SuperFactoryManager/README.md

 END
 ```

-Simple enough, right?

-Surprise, there are 625 barrels here, and they're all full.
+When many inventories are involved, this can quickly result in a lot of objects being created when the program runs.

 ![625 barrels](media/many%20barrels.png)

-Unfortunately, this means that the manager is doing a lot more work than if they were empty.

-Reusing objects instead of letting them fall to the garbage collector gives a 3000ms difference when running 61 tests.
-Note that this is a calculation of the total time it takes each individual test to run, so if that 3000ms difference is
-spread between 61 tests there's only a 49ms observable difference... which isn't that much.

-It helps, if only marginally I guess.
-Now I'm sad.
+My testing shows that object pooling provides a slight increase in performance, even if there's only tens of thousands
+of objects involved.

 ### Testing

 I created a custom barrel block used only for testing.
 Running all the game tests for the mod creates 2,866 barrel
 blocks.
-Many of those barrels are so full of items, that when I clear or restart the tests it causes 27,310 stacks to be dropped
+Many of those barrels are so full of items that when I clear or restart the tests it causes 27,310 stacks to be dropped
 on the ground.

-By creating a custom barrel that doesn't drop the inventory contents, we can reduce the friction of doing more tests!
+By creating a custom barrel that doesn't drop the inventory contents, the friction of doing more tests is reduced!

 ![tests](media/tests.png)